Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Hey, listen, uh, do you think we could maybe, like, talk later?"
-Finn asked, ignoring the brunette's greeting entirely in favor of panting at the blonde.
+Finn asked, ignoring Rachel's greeting entirely in favor of panting at Quinn.
 "There's something I kinda want to ask you."

 Rachel leaned her back against the lockers, using her new vantage point to peer at each of them through her long lashes.
 Quinn had finally put the card where she wanted it, and she was pursing her lips at Finn, her brow knit the way it always did when she was genuinely puzzled about something.
 Finn looked like the ball had been tossed to another hand and he was just waiting for it to go airborne.

 The bell shrieked and all three of them jumped.

 "Uh, yeah, sure," Quinn said, her split-second decision made, Finn delighted and bounding off to class after the ball, and Rachel deflated against the lockers.